LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 systemDelta = float64(v.CPUStats.SystemUsage) - float64(previousSystem)
 ```

 Note that the `systemCPU` here is not the system cpu as used by the container, but the total machine system cpu delta.
 While the cpuDelta is the `container` cpu delta for the container.
-This means we can divie the `containerCPU` which is `totalUsage` diff by the `systemCPU` which is the total diff and this is exactly what is done at: **(cpuDelta / systemDelta)** see the following `calculateCPUPercent` which takes as argument `prevCPU` as used by container `previousSystem` total system cpu and current cpu usages at `v`:
+This means we can divide the `containerCPU` which is `totalUsage` diff by the `systemCPU` which is the total diff and this is exactly what is done at: (cpuDelta / systemDelta) see the following `calculateCPUPercent` which takes as argument `prevCPU` as used by container `previousSystem` total system cpu and current cpu usages at `v`:

 ```go
 func calculateCPUPercent(previousCPU, previousSystem uint64, v *types.StatsJSON) float64 {